Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 | ...             | ...    |
 | ΩZ              | 286    |

 When multiple sets of uppercase letters are needed, they may be distinguished using a lowercase Latin letter as a prefix.
-If more than 26 prefixes are needed, they may be preceeded by a bijective numeration similar to the uppercaes letters.
+If more than 26 prefixes are needed, they may be preceded by a bijective numeration similar to the uppercase letters.

 The {100}x{4} duoprism serves as an example of a puzzle that requires more than 26 sequential names.[^hundredagonal-duoprism] It has 104 cells, which in this proposal would be named `aA`, `aB`, ..., `aΘU`, `aΘV`, `bA`, `bB`, `bC`, `bD`